Convening of the general meeting of the co-owners

 the trustee shall post the date of the next general meeting and indicate the possibility for co-owners to request the inclusion of one or more items on the agenda.
 This display must be made within a reasonable time before the next meeting, and reproduce article 10 of the decree of 17 march 1967.

-The trustee has an obligation to draw up the agenda of the AG in consultation with the trade union council.
+The trustee has an obligation to draw up the agenda of the general meeting in consultation with the union council.
 However, the rules do not mention penalties if consultation does not take place.

 The agenda summarizes all the questions that will have to be voted on during this Assembly.

-A subject not on the agenda can, however, be discussed in the GA without being voted on.
+A subject not on the agenda may, however, be discussed at the general meeting without being voted on.

-The board of trade unions or any co-owner may ask the trustee to put one or more issues on the agenda of the next GA.
+The board of trade unions or any co-owner may ask the trustee to include one or more items on the agenda of the next general meeting.

 The request must be made by registered post with notice of receipt.
 You can use a template to write your mail.